 And if you really want to up your road trip game, you might even consider taking an epic RV vacation.
 After all, America is BIG… and those must-see destinations can be pretty spread out!

 An RV can help you save money by keeping you from paying for expensive hotel rooms, and you’ll also be able to cook your own meals to avoid the classic road trip problem of eating out all the time (or worse, living off gas station food).
 You won’t have to worry about where you’ll lay your head each night, and you’ll be able to bring all the comforts of home along for the ride.
 Plus, in many public lands, you can camp for up to fourteen days quite cheaply, or even free of charge — and although you likely won’t be able to hook up to fresh water or electricity, the cost to fill and dump holding tanks or fuel a generator is unlikely to offset those savings.
+You can also easily find and reserve a campsite anywhere in the US before you travel, so no worries about turning up to find the site full!

 But what about the cost of the RV itself?
 Well, we actually found a good solution for that problem, too!